TOPICS OF INTEREST

 Pressure-Minimization Method for Prediction of Two-Phase-Flow Splitting

-Lessons learned in debottlenecking a “dirty” triethylene glycol contactor at the ExxonMobil Upstream Research Company’s LaBarge Black Canyon Facility in Wyoming, highlight the results of work performed in progressive steps between 2001 and 2004.
+Lessons learned in debottlenecking a “dirty” triethylene glycol contactor at the ExxonMobil Upstream Research Company’s LaBarge Black Canyon Facility in Wyoming highlight the results of work performed between 2001 and 2004.

 Efficiency, Innovation Needed for Sustainability Initiatives